-Photographer Adrian Gaut and his family bought their house in the Hamptons last year, but it wasn’t until recently that they found the time to tackle a project they’d been dreaming of: building their own vegetable garden from scratch in the backyard.
+Photographer Adrian Gaut and his family bought their house in the Hamptons in 2019, but it wasn’t until recently that they found the time to tackle a project they’d been dreaming of: building their own vegetable garden from scratch in the backyard.

-Although this task can be intimidating—especially for a newbie gardener like Gaut—he’s found it to be interactive enough to keep his 5½-year-old son, Mies, entertained while they’re stuck at home.
-“He’s very excited about the process and doing almost everything himself,” says Gaut.
+Although this task can be intimidating—especially for a newbie gardener like Adrian—he’s found it to be interactive enough to keep his 7-year-old son, Mies, entertained.
+“He’s very excited about the process and doing almost everything himself,” says Adrian.
 “This is a really hands-on activity—it’s interesting for both of us.”
-Here’s how the family is getting started on their very own victory garden, even as novice green thumbs, and how you can do the same at home.
+Here’s how the family got started on their very own victory garden, even as novice green thumbs, and how you can do the same.

 Plant Your Seeds

-All you really need to start a garden is potting soil, seeds, and a shallow container—which can be egg cartons, Tupperware, or a paper towel roll cut up into smaller circles (Gaut and Mies used plastic egg crates).
+All you really need to start a garden is potting soil, seeds, and shallow containers—which can be egg cartons, Tupperware, or paper towel rolls cut up into smaller circles (Adrian and Mies used plastic egg crates).
 Plant whichever kind of seeds you’d like, but if you’re planning on keeping your garden indoors, instead of eventually moving the seedlings outside, it’s best to stick to herbs and small vegetables like lettuce, baby carrots, radishes, peppers, and onions.
 So far they have planted radishes, turnips, cucumbers, beans, tomatoes, shiso, Swiss chard, arugula, and cherry tomatoes.
 Newcomer to the gardening scene?
 Follow Ryan McCallister’s step-by-step seed-starting guide (you can trust him—he is Martha Stewart’s personal gardener) and you’ll be set.

 Bring It Outside